Science-Based Interviewing: The Power of Open-Ended Questions

 Open-Ended Questions: An Opening to Understanding

 Open-ended questions are an incredible tool in any interview.
-They allow respondents to provide a narrative response in their own words rather than picking from a predetermined list of answer choices (leading questions), which can restrict the length of their answers.
+The interview should start with open-ended questions.
+They allow respondents to provide a narrative response in their own words rather than picking from a predetermined list of answer choices (leading questions), which will restrict the amount of information you receive.
 Pew Research Center notes the power of open-ended questions through an example from the 2008 presidential election.
 When respondents were explicitly offered "the economy" as a response option, over half chose it.
 Yet, when asked the same question in an open-ended format, only 35% mentioned the economy.
 Importantly, 43% of those who responded to the open-ended question gave a response not listed in the closed-ended version, highlighting the capacity of open-ended questions to reveal unanticipated perspectives and insights (Pew Research Center, n.d.).

 This election example translates directly to the interview and interrogation room: when you rely solely on closed, confirmatory, or leading questions, you risk boxing the person into predefined narratives, often your own predefined narratives (confirmation bias), ones you’ve already imagined or assumed.
 On the other hand, when you use open-ended questions, you step into a mode of discovery.
 This is where the "unknown-unknowns" live—those pieces of information that aren’t just missing but entirely outside your frame of reference until the interviewee brings them forward.
 It’s in this space that skilled investigators thrive, not by confirming what they think they know, but by learning what they didn’t even realize they needed to ask.
 This is apex curiosity.
 Each unexpected detail will reshape your understanding of the situation, sharpen your follow-up questions, often unlock entirely new lines of inquiry, and allow you to make more informed investigative decisions.